lvgl/lvgl/docs/intro/index.md

 # Introduction

-LVGL (Light and Versatile Graphics Library) is a free and open-source graphics library providing everything you need to create embedded GUI with easy-to-use graphical elements, beautiful visual effects and low memory footprint.
+LVGL (Light and Versatile Graphics Library) is a free and open-source graphics library providing everything you need to create embedded GUI with easy-to-use graphical elements, beautiful visual effects and a low memory footprint.

 ## Key features
-- Powerful building blocks such as buttons, charts, lists, sliders, images etc.
+- Powerful building blocks such as buttons, charts, lists, sliders, images, etc.
 - Advanced graphics with animations, anti-aliasing, opacity, smooth scrolling
-- Various input devices such as touchpad, mouse, keyboard, encoder etc.
+- Various input devices such as touchpad, mouse, keyboard, encoder, etc.
 - Multi-language support with UTF-8 encoding
-- Multi-display support, i.e. use more TFT, monochrome displays simultaneously
+- Multi-display support, i.e. use multiple TFT, monochrome displays simultaneously
-- Fully customizable graphic elements withh CSS-like styles
+- Fully customizable graphic elements with CSS-like styles
-- Hardware independent to use with any microcontroller or display
+- Hardware independent: use with any microcontroller or display
-- Scalable to operate with little memory (64 kB Flash, 16 kB RAM)
+- Scalable: able to operate with little memory (64 kB Flash, 16 kB RAM)
-- OS, External memory and GPU supported but not required
+- OS, external memory and GPU supported but not required
-- Single frame buffer operation even with advanced graphical effects
+- Single frame buffer operation even with advanced graphic effects
 - Written in C for maximal compatibility (C++ compatible)
 - Simulator to start embedded GUI design on a PC without embedded hardware
 - Binding to MicroPython